shanekm/AdaptiveCodeViaCSharp/ReadMe.txt

 5. Cross Cutting Concerns - Aspects / Attributes
 	- shared functionality: logging, auditing, security - where does it go?
 	Solution: AOP - Aspect oriented programming using Attributes [Log] or [Transactional] etc. - much cleaner

+6. Interfaces and Design Patterns
+	- Polymorphism - client code can interact with an object as if it was one type when it is actually another type IVehicle (StartEngine, StopEngine, Steer)
+			a.
+Car
+			b.
+Motorcycle
+			c.
+Speedboat

+	- defines the behavior that a class HAS, but not HOW this behavior is implemented
+	- interfaces require a class to provide the working code to fulfill the interface
+	- explicit vs implicit implementation (explicit: you define interface name)

+  Extending Interfaces:
+        1. dynamic keyword
+        2. Impromptu NuGet library
+        3. Mixins Re-mix, Re-motion
+        4. Extension methods

+	1. Adapter pattern - allows you to provide an object instance to client that has a dependency on an interface that your instance does not implement
+		Adapter - implements expected Interface.
+Accepts Adaptee class or Adaptee class is defined inside adapter.
+Then calls Adaptee class
+	2. Strategy pattern

+	Duck Typing - Swan is a duck? => void Walk(), void Swim(), void Quack()

+	* How to treat an object as IF it was implementing an interface withOUT actually implementing an interface

+	1. Using Dynamic Language Runtime (dynamic keyword)
+		- having an Interface IDuck that is NOT implemented by Swan class.
+But the class MUST contain the method signature you're trying to run dynamic - dynamic variable can have any type.
+Its type can change during runtime.
+Performance issues/slow
+			- acts like a placeholder for a type not know Until Runtime
+			- don't use it.
+However only use it when reflection is needed

+		dynamic a = 1;
+		Console.WriteLine(a);

+		// Dynamic now has a different type. a = new string[0];

+	2. Impromtu Interface - ActLike<T> - pass in class (Swan) and receive Interface (IDuck) instance
+		- must download NuGet package

+			var swan = new Swan();
+			var swanAsDuck = Impromtu.ActLike<IDuck>(swan);
+			if (swanAsDuck != null)
+			{
+				swanAsDuck.Walk();
+				...
+			}

+	3. Mixins
+		- NuGet: Re-motion and Re-mix
+		- allow for a class to act as if implements methods/properties from several different interfaces even though it actually doesn't implement any

+	4. Extension Methods - allow for extending Interfaces, adding new functionality to already existing types without needing to access the source type

+		public static class MyExtensions {
+			public static void FurtherInterfaceMethodA(this IMyInterface target, int extraParameter) {
+				...

+7. Unit Testing
+	- process of writing code that tests other code
+	- Act, Arrange, Assert

+8. Refactoring
+	- process of incrementally improving the design of existing code